rouleaup88/item-inspector/README.md

 Lars Yencken Visual Similarity data is freely available under the Creative Commons Attribution 3.0 Unported license.

 lodash.min.js, lzma.js and lzma.shim.js are available under their respective licenses.
 See the original site for details.

+The KANJIDIC project files are released under a Creative Commons Attribution-ShareAlike Licence (V3.0) License Information Traditional Radicals uses information from the following sources:

+Wikipedia Kangxi radical page

+Available under Creative Commons Attribution-ShareAlike License;

+Kradfile 2 uses this license:

+ Copyright 2007 James Rose and the KanjiCafe.com.
+Special GRANT OF LICENSE is hereby given to James Breen and the Electronic Dictionary Research & Development Group such that said licensees may maintain, modify, use, and redistribute this file.
+Derivatives should maintain this notice.# All other rights reserved